County College of Morris: Buildings

+Morris County Vocational School District MCVSH operates a Career Training Center in partnership with the County College of Morris at the Randolph campus.

 Longo Planetarium

-The Madeline D. and Joseph J. Longo Planetarium is a 91-seat dome theater that features a Digistar 4 SP2 HD Digital Projector, which serves astronomy classes on campus and offers public showings for education and entertainment.
+The Madeline D. and Joseph J. Longo Planetarium is a 91-seat dome theater that features a Digistar 7 Digital Projection System, which serves astronomy classes on campus and offers public showings for education and entertainment.

 Dragonetti Auditorium

 The Dragonetti Auditorium is a 500-seat performing arts venue.

 Transportation

 Parking is available free to both students and alumni at any of the student parking lots (parking decal required).
 Public transportation to the campus is available weekdays via New Jersey Transit local bus route 875, which stops in front of the student center.
 The bus provides access to the Dover Train Station, where transfers are available to bus routes 872 and 880.

 Academic profile

-CCM is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, and has one of the highest graduation rates among the 19 county colleges in the state of New Jersey.
+CCM is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, and has one of the highest graduation rates among the 19 county colleges in the State of New Jersey.

-Beginning Fall 2014, Rutgers University will offer baccalaureate degrees courses on the CCM campus in psychology, journalism, criminal justice, and public and non-profit administration.
+Beginning Fall 2014, Rutgers University started offering baccalaureate degrees programs on the CCM campus in psychology, journalism, criminal justice, and public and non-profit administration.

-In addition to its adult services, CCM also has a summer camp program for middle and high school students.
-The summer program includes courses in English, astronomy, math, science, and history.